joelparkerhenderson/coordinated-disclosure/README.md

 2. Help companies' representatives understand responsbile disclosure needs, goals, practices, and special cases.

-3. Include example responsible disclosure policies in the repository folder.
+3. Include example coordinated disclosure policies in the repository folder.

 We welcome pull requests, or GitHub issues, or email to security@joelparkerhenderson.com.

-## What is responsible disclosure?
+## What is coordinated disclosure?

-Responsible disclosure describes three steps when someone discovers a security issue (such as a software bug) and wants to report it to the producer (such as the company that makes the softare).
+Coordinated disclosure describes three steps when someone discovers a security issue (such as a software bug) and wants to report it to the producer (such as the company that makes the softare).

 Steps: